Updated on 10/01/2020

 You start believing the punchlines

-The ultimate sign that you need to ease up on the self-critical humor is that you start accepting as reality what you originally intended to be a light-hearted joke.
+The ultimate sign that you need to ease up on the self-deprecating humor is that you start accepting as reality what you originally intended to be a light-hearted joke.
 The point of self-deprecation is to make light of your flaws and come to terms with the imperfections of humanity, not validate insecurities.

 How to Maintain a Healthy, Humorous Balance